thiswillbeyourgithub/micropython/README.md

 ```
 # Roadmap
 * Testing the microphone: https://github.com/miketeachman/micropython-i2s-examples/blob/master/examples/record_mic_to_sdcard_blocking.py
+    * I was able to run the code and it produced a file called mic.wav but couldn't play in on my computer and the hexdump showed it was full of 0000s.
+I won't have time to test some more for a bit so please join in!
-* Implementing an easy to use API in TempOS
+* Implement an easy to use API in TempOS
 * Profit